Kiawah Land Swap

 - Threats to the entrance.
 Virtually all of the land along the entrance road to Kiawah is developed except these fingers.
 The reason they have been last to develop is that, unlike the extensions of the fingers across the road, they do not have deep water access.
 They do, however, certainly have very nice views on the tips.
 Whether and when they will develop is unknown to anyone.
 While we do not believe the possibility of development should be ignored, Kiawah has done a very good job with design standards that generally shield houses from the road.
 In the event these properties were purchased for development, setbacks and buffers of the sort that protect the Kiawah Parkway elsewhere would preserve the beauty of the entrance.
 For this reason, we respectfully disagree with Mayor Weaver’s concern that “the entrance to our community (could be) transformed into a far different visual experience.”

-In summary, based on everything we know, we believe the swap is a bad deal for Kiawah residents and the environment.
-In monetary, aesthetic and natural resource terms, the value received is almost certainly dramatically less than the value being given away.
+In summary, based on everything we know, we did not believe the swap was a good deal for Kiawah residents and the environment.
+In monetary, aesthetic and natural resource terms, the value received is almost certainly dramatically less than the value given away.

 We respect the point of view of the Conservancy and the Mayor, and we appreciate the thoughtful deliberation they have applied to this challenging question.
-But given the evidence, we have come to a different conclusion than they have.
+But given the evidence, we came to a different conclusion than they did.

-We believe the best possible outcome would be for KICA to donate the oceanfront parcel to the Kiawah Conservancy, to be held in trust in perpetuity.
+We believe the best possible outcome would have been for KICA to donate the oceanfront parcel to the Kiawah Conservancy, to be held in trust in perpetuity.
 This would be a wonderful legacy for the Conservancy, and for the community it serves.